atul-ram/killercoda-scenarios/prometheus/intro.md

 ### Welcome !

-In this scenario, we'll learn how to create a new namespace and apply [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) to all pods in that namesapce in the Kubernetes cluster.
+In this scenario, we'll play with kube-prometheus-stack in the Kubernetes cluster.

 **ENJOY!**